 The Key to Oral Health

-Keeping up with routine dental visits will help maintain your oral health and allow your dentist to look for changes.
+Keeping up with routine dental visits will help maintain your oral health and allow your dentist near you to look for changes.
 Regular dental exams reveal a lack of good nutrition, poor oral hygiene, jaw misalignment issues, and problems with growth or development.